 What Is True HEPA filter?

 AKA absolute or genuine HEPA filter.
 It is a mechanical filter that has a 99.97% efficiency rate at capturing particles as small as 0.3 microns.
 Premium filter e.g. HyperHEPA from IQAir can push the limits to 99.99% efficiency at 0.003 microns (100 times smaller).
 A standard HEPA filter is made of thin fibers glass with high density where even the smallest particles would not be able to pass-through.
 It is used to trap dust mites, pet dander, mold, pollen, to the extent of bacteria and viruses.
-True HEPA filter is rated between 17-20 MERV.
-It can be found in HVAC system, vacuum cleaner, air conditioner or air purifier.
+A true HEPA filter is rated between 17-20 MERV.
+It can be found in HVAC system, vacuum cleaner, air conditioner or HEPA air purifier.

 What Is HEPA-type filter?

 AKA HEPA-based filter, it is the inferior version to a standard HEPA filter.
-It is gaining traction in air purifier world due to the low cost with relatable efficiency.
+It is gaining traction in the air purifier world due to the low cost with relatable efficiency.
 HEPA-type filter has a 99% efficiency rate or less at capturing particles as small as 2 microns.
-It is also made out of thin fibers glass but with less density thus finer particles like germs would be able to sneak pass.
-HEPA-type filter is rated between 13-16 MERV.
+It is also made out of thin fibers glass but with less density thus finer particles like germs would be able to sneak past.
+A HEPA-type filter is rated between 13-16 MERV.
 It is commonly found in the lower-end air purifier.

 What Is The Difference Between HEPA And True HEPA?